day8/re-frame/docs/Effects.md

 And so on.
 And so on.
 Which brings us to a problem.

-### Infinite Effects
+## Infinite Effects

-While re-frame supplies a number of built-in effect handlers, the set of possible effects is open ended.
+Although re-frame supplies a number of built-in effect handlers, the set of possible effects is open ended.

 What if you use PostgreSQL and want an effect which issues mutating queries?
 Or what if you want to send logs to Logentries or metrics to DataDog.
-Or write values to windows.location.
-And what happens if your database is X, Y or Z?
+Or write values to `windows.location`.
+Or save cookies.

 The list of effects is long and varied, with everyone needing to use a different combination.